-(a) Persons charged in this district with a petty offense, for which a fixed sum payment is established pursuant to this Rule, may elect to post, in person or by mail, collateral in the amount specified for such offense and, upon waiver of the right to a hearing on the charge made, consent to the forfeiture of such collateral in lieu of appearance before the United States Magistrate Judge and all further proceedings.
-Any person so charged who does not elect this procedure shall be required to appear before the United States Magistrate Judge as prescribed by law, and upon conviction shall be subject to any penalty otherwise provided.

-- (b) Nothing contained in this Rule shall be interpreted to prohibit or restrict otherwise existing authority of any law enforcement officer in proper circumstances to place persons under arrest.
-Further, where the law enforcement officer involved considers the circumstances of the offense to be aggravated, the officer may specify that appearance before the United States Magistrate Judge is required, in which case the collateral forfeiture procedure in this Rule shall not be available. - (c) The schedules of fixed sum payments which may be deposited as collateral and forfeited in lieu of appearance shall be those established by General Orders as may be issued from time to time by this Court.
-The schedules shall be posted by the Clerk in the offices of the Clerk at Columbus, Dayton, and Cincinnati.
-Such General Orders may be issued by the Chief Judge of this Court on behalf of the Court, pending further General Orders of the full Court. - (d) When a person charged in this district with a petty offense for which a fixed sum payment is established pursuant to this Rule fails to post collateral and also fails to appear before the Magistrate Judge for initial appearance on the date set by the Court, the Magistrate Judge may, when issuing a warrant for the person's arrest, increase the amount of collateral which may be forfeited to an amount not in excess of the maximum fine which could be imposed upon conviction.
+- (a) Persons charged with a petty offense in this District for which a fixed-sum payment is established pursuant to this Rule may elect to post, in person or by mail, collateral in the amount specified for such offense, and, upon waiver of the right to a hearing on the charge made, consent to the forfeiture of such collateral in lieu of appearance before the Magistrate Judge and all further proceedings.
+Any person so charged who does not elect this procedure shall be required to appear before the Magistrate Judge as prescribed by law, and upon conviction, shall be subject to any penalty otherwise provided. - (b) Nothing contained in this Rule shall be interpreted to prohibit or restrict otherwise existing authority of any law enforcement officer to place persons under arrest under proper circumstances.
+Further, where the law enforcement officer involved considers the circumstances of the offense to be aggravated, the officer may specify that appearance before the Magistrate Judge is required, in which case the collateral forfeiture procedure in this Rule shall not be available. - (c) The schedules of fixed-sum payments that may be deposited as collateral and forfeited in lieu of appearance shall be those established by General Orders as may be issued from time to time by this Court.
+The schedules shall be posted by the Clerk on the Court's website.
+Such General Orders may be issued by the Chief Judge of this Court on behalf of the Court, pending further General Orders of the full Court. - (d) When a person charged in this District with a petty offense for which a fixed-sum payment is established pursuant to this Rule fails to post collateral and also fails to appear before the Magistrate Judge for initial appearance on the date set by the Court, the Magistrate Judge may, when issuing a warrant for the person's arrest, increase the amount of collateral that may be forfeited to an amount not in excess of the maximum fine that could be imposed upon conviction.